 I’m James S. Pearson, a British political philosopher based in the Netherlands.
 I work as a Marie Skłodowska-Curie Postdoctoral Fellow in the Department of Political Science at the University of Amsterdam.
 I am also affiliated with the Centre of Philosophy at the University of Lisbon (CFUL).

-My current research focusses on political theory and the philosophy of technology.
+My current research is in contemporary political theory and the philosophy of technology.
 I also have a background in Nietzsche studies and am the author of Nietzsche on Conflict, Struggle and War (Cambridge University Press, 2022).

 Here, you can find out more about my academic work, including my publications and research projects.